live-codes/livecodes/docs/docs/features/result.md

 The output of a LiveCodes project is a single HTML page.
 This includes the (compiled) code from editors (markup + style + script) and [external resources](./external-css-js.md) (CSS + JS), in addition to customizations specified in [custom settings](../advanced/custom-settings.md).

+This page is loaded in a [sandboxed iframe](https://www.html5rocks.com/en/tutorials/security/sandboxed-iframes/) with a unique origin to enforce [security](./security.md).
+The page code is sent to the iframe in the browser (no code is sent to the server).

 ## Result page structure

 This is the pseudo-code for the structure of the result page (inspired by [CodePen docs](https://blog.codepen.io/documentation/preview-template/)).